jkk/formative/README.md

                       The :html type expects an :html key, a string or Hiccup data.
       :datatype     - Datatype of the field used for parsing.
 Can be one of:
-                      :int, :long, :boolean, :float, :double, :decimal, :bigint, :date, :file.
+                      :str, :int, :long, :boolean, :float, :double, :decimal, :bigint, :date, :file.
+Defaults to :str.

                       All types can be appended with an "s" when a sequence is expected - e.g., :ints for a sequence of integers.
 This is useful for fields that have composite values, such as :checkboxes.

-                      :date field values are expected to be in YYYY-MM-DD format.
+                      :date field values are expected to be in yyyy-MM-dd format by default.
+Set :date-format to change that.

                       :file fields must have an :upload-handler key which is a function that takes two arguments: the field